Unity candle: Use

 Two taper candles are initially lit and used by each member of the marrying couple.
 These tapers are then used to light a larger pillar candle in the center.
 Variations may include additional tapers used by parents to light the tapers that represent the individuals being married.

-When the practice is intended to symbolize simply the joining together of the bride and groom, the tapers may be blown out, to indicate that the two lives have been permanently merged, or they may remain lit beside the central candle, symbolizing that the now-married partners have not lost their individuality.
+When the practice is intended to symbolize simply the joining of the bride and groom, the tapers may be blown out, to indicate that the two lives have been permanently merged, or they may remain lit beside the central candle, symbolizing that the now-married partners have not lost their individuality.

-Inclusion in Church Weddings
+Inclusion in church weddings

-While the use of unity candles within the marriage rite has become widespread, it is a recent invention and not explicitly part of the Churches Apostolic Tradition and therefore prohibited in some churches.
+While the use of unity candles within the marriage rite has become widespread, it is a recent invention and not explicitly part of the churches' apostolic tradition and therefore prohibited in some churches.
 It is advisable that couples and their Wedding planner should always check with the pastor before including the ceremony in their order of service.